Shuv0123/CICD-with_jenkins/README.md

          nohup node app.js > /tmp/logs 2>&1 &
 EOF
 ```
+with the command `rsync -avz -e "ssh -o StrictHostKeyChecking=no" app ec2-54-170-166-130.eu-west-1.compute.amazonaws.com:~/.` we do not need to specify the pem file because jenkins has already access.
+The rsync command takes the app folder from the GitHub repository and transfers it to the ec2 instance.

 ## Why do we need agent node, can't we run the test on the master node?
 - This is because of the risk attached to it, if master node breaks due to the increase in load this would break the CICD pipeline.
 The master nodes has the coades to deploy things on the cloud.
 If the agent node breaks we still have the master node to facilitate the service.
 When a test pass, the agent node would notify the master node and it would accept the changes to then deliver them on aws.
 However, if the test fail, no acction will be taken by the master node and the feedback goes back to whiever wrote the test. everytime something does not work the feedback is sent back.